CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 ## Buildah for our Rust development images

 Buildah is a replacement for the `docker build` command.
 It is easier to incorporate into scripts.
-It is pronounced exactly as Builder, but with a Bostonian accent ;-)
+It is pronounced exactly as Builder but with a Bostonian accent ;-)

 <https://opensource.com/article/18/6/getting-started-buildah>

-The Rust official images are on Docker hub: <https://hub.docker.com/_/rust>
+The Rust official images are on the Docker hub: <https://hub.docker.com/_/rust>

 I was surprised by the size of the image.
 It is big from 500 MB compressed to 1.4 GB uncompressed.
 But this is the size of rust development tools.

-I don't like that this images have only the `root` user.
+I don't like that these images have only the `root` user.
 I will start from the Debian-11 image and install all I need as a non-privileged user `rustdevuser`.

-In bash terminal pull the image from Docker hub:
+In the bash terminal pull the image from the Docker hub:

 ```bash
 podman pull docker.io/library/debian:bullseye-slim